 Richard’s higher education experiences have mirrored his passion and commitment to student service with opportunities to work on a variety of student success programming initiatives.
 He was a first-generation college student who struggled during the early years of his undergraduate degree, returning to finish after a significant amount of time out of school.

 In addition to his overall higher education experience, Richard had some unique opportunities to work with students on the transition from undergraduate to graduate programs, helping students seek out programs that are a good fit, and navigating the application/admissions process from start to finish.

-Prior to joining the UMaine DLL team, Richard worked for the Chicago School of Professional Psychology, and a large part of his role was to advise students in degree completion, graduate program selection, and application, career preparation, and student success strategies and programming in the field of psychology.
-He also worked for the University of Kentucky in a pre-professional advising and recruitment role, helping students apply to and gain admission into various health care fields such as medicine, dentistry, physical therapy, physician assistant, and communication sciences and disorders.
+Prior to joining the UMaine DLL team, Richard worked with students in degree completion, graduate program selection, and application, career preparation, and student success strategies and programming.
+He also worked in a pre-professional advising and recruitment role, helping students apply to and gain admission into various health care fields such as medicine, dentistry, physical therapy, physician assistant, and communication sciences and disorders.